Ophiogomphus cecilia: Description

 The only snaketail in Europe; resembles a large clubtail in general coloration and river habitat, but the 'front-end' is vivid apple green in mature individuals and the male appendages are short.
 It is the largest of the Gomphidae apart from Bladetail, with green eyes and 'face, and green thorax with thin black lines on top and side, the latter similar to those on Yellow Clubtail and Western Clubtail; at the base of abdomen the green is extending to S2, the rest of the abdomen has a discontinuous yellow pattern to S 10, generally broader than on clubtails and those on S3-7 more triangular in shape, and moderately clubbed at S8-9.
 The legs are extensively yellow.
-Males appendages are short and yellowish.
+Male appendages are short and yellowish.
 Female yellow markings on the abdomen are broader than on males.
-It shows two tiny 'crests' on the back of the head, between eyes.
+It shows two tiny 'crests' on the back of the head, between the eyes.
 Black lines on the thorax reduced in some individuals.
-Immatures lack any green.
+Imatures lack any green.

 Range

 It is found in Austria, Belarus, Bulgaria, China, the Czech Republic, Denmark, Estonia, Finland, France, Germany, Hungary, Italy, Latvia, Lithuania, Luxembourg, Moldova, North Macedonia, Poland, Portugal, Spain, Romania, Russia, Slovakia, Slovenia, Sweden, Switzerland, Turkey, and Ukraine.

 The main distribution area is in Eastern Europe.
-In Asia Ophiogomphus cecilia reaches Kazakhstan, in the north northern Finland and northern Sweden.
+In Asia Ophiogomphus cecilia reaches Kazakhstan; in the north northern Finland and northern Sweden.
 There are only a few reports of finds from western and southern Europe.
 In Germany, it occurs mainly in the eastern parts of the country, including in the Lüneburg Heath, on the Oder, the Spree, in Niederlausitz and in the central and eastern parts of Bavaria.

 Habitat

-The characteristic habitat of Ophiogomphus cecilia are creeks with a sandy-gravelly bottom, moderate flow speed and shallow water depth, shading in places by trees on the banks and little pollution.
+The characteristic habitat of Ophiogomphus cecilia is creeks with a sandy-gravelly bottom, moderate flow speed and shallow water depth, shading in places by trees on the banks, and little pollution.
 Most of the finds come from rivers and streams.
 The remaining sites are spread across a wide variety of water types, but none of them play a role as larval habitat.

-Of a total of 2,700 exuvia that were collected between 1992 and 1994 in the mouth of the Swabian Rezat, most of them hung on the banks of a five-meter-wide and between 50 and 120 cm deep mill stream with a muddy to sandy bottom.
+Of a total of 2,700 exuviae that were collected between 1992 and 1994 in the mouth of the Swabian Rezat, most of them hung on the banks of a five-meter-wide and between 50 and 120 cm deep mill stream with a muddy to sandy bottom.
 There, Sparganium and / or Potamogeton grew on larger areas.
 The slowly flowing water (0.2 to 0.4 m / sec.) was shaded by 30% of the adjacent forest.
 The width of the water does not seem to play a decisive role for the larval development, since the species in Bavaria develops in 1.5 m wide brooks as well as in 50 m wide rivers.